awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.20161018.md

-# Aurora MySQL Database Engine Updates: 2016\-10\-18<a name="AuroraMySQL.Updates.20161018"></a>
+# Aurora MySQL database engine updates: 2016\-10\-18<a name="AuroraMySQL.Updates.20161018"></a>

 **Version:** 1\.8

-## New Features<a name="AuroraMySQL.Updates.20161018.New"></a>
+## New features<a name="AuroraMySQL.Updates.20161018.New"></a>
 + **AWS Lambda integration** – You can now asynchronously invoke an AWS Lambda function from an Aurora DB cluster using the `mysql.lambda_async` procedure\.
-For more information, see [Invoking a Lambda Function from an Amazon Aurora MySQL DB Cluster](AuroraMySQL.Integrating.Lambda.md)\.
+For more information, see [Invoking a Lambda function from an Amazon Aurora MySQL DB cluster](AuroraMySQL.Integrating.Lambda.md)\.
 + **Load data from Amazon S3** – You can now load text or XML files from an Amazon S3 bucket into your Aurora DB cluster using the `LOAD DATA FROM S3` or `LOAD XML FROM S3` commands\.
-For more information, see [Loading Data into an Amazon Aurora MySQL DB Cluster from Text Files in an Amazon S3 Bucket](AuroraMySQL.Integrating.LoadFromS3.md)\.
+For more information, see [Loading data into an Amazon Aurora MySQL DB cluster from text files in an Amazon S3 bucket](AuroraMySQL.Integrating.LoadFromS3.md)\.
 + **Catalog migration** – Aurora now persists catalog metadata in the cluster volume to support versioning\.
 This enables seamless catalog migration across versions and restores\.
 + **Cluster\-level maintenance and patching** – Aurora now manages maintenance updates for an entire DB cluster\.
-For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.
+For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 ## Improvements<a name="AuroraMySQL.Updates.20161018.Improvements"></a>
 + Fixed an issue where an Aurora Replica crashes when not granting a metadata lock to an inflight DDL table\.